Accelerated Learning Program (ALP)

 Scholarship Application Process

-If you are not eligible for free or reduced lunch in Wisconsin, submit the first page of the 1040 form of the most recent year’s tax return with Social Security numbers redacted.
+- Provide an alternative document verifying income.
+For domestic students the recommended alternative is to submit the first page of the U.S. 1040 Tax Form of the most recent year’s tax return.
+For international students, please submit the first page of the Income Tax Report of the most recent year’s taxes.
+For security purposes, all personal information like Social Security or other identity numbers should be redacted before submitting the form.
 If extenuating circumstances (i.e. loans, loss of employment) are not reflected on tax return but are impacting your family’s finances, please also submit your financial need story.

 Notification of Aid

-Families will be notified of decisions via email prior to the first tuition payment due date.
+Families will be notified of decisions via email.
 Badger Precollege is committed to making an allocation of financial aid funds to allow the largest possible number of students to attend our programs.
 Families will be required to submit their intent to accept financial aid.
 Failure to do so by the deadline posted in your award letter may result in a loss of partial or full aid award.

 residential